 Not only are athletes taking care of their bodies, and rehabbing after injuries, athletes that are playing and working out with keratoconus, continue to be cautious about protecting their eyes.
 Below we are sharing how some athletes are thriving in the sports they love.

 Brandon Williams: Have you heard of Brandon Williams?
 Well, if you are an NFL fan, you certainly have!
-Brandon is a defensive tackle on the Baltimore Ravens and has maintained his position on the Ravens since 2013.
-Brandon noticed a difference in his vision when he was in a team meeting and struggled to see the writing on the whiteboard.
+Brandon is a defensive tackle who noticed a difference in his vision when he was in a team meeting and struggled to see the writing on the whiteboard.
 When he decided to get his eyes checked, he was shocked to learn that he was living with keratoconus.
 Knowing the condition would affect him on the field, Brandon took action.
-He received FDA-approved cross-linking in 2018 to treat his progressive keratoconus and now he continues to thrive in his NFL career.
+He treated his progressive keratoconus and now he continues to thrive in his NFL career.